Ashifur57/Automated-Lane-Line-detection/README.md

 # Automated-Lane-Line-detection
-It is a automated lane detection project.
-It is build by Python language.
+It is an automated lane line detection project.
+It is build using Python language.